zscott/MultiBitExchange/README.md

 > "Clean code always looks like it was written by someone who cares."
 > Michael Feathers

-Create software doesn't just happen.
+Great software doesn't just happen.
 It requires a  disciplined approach.
 The following methodology is used to develop Peregrine:

-The code is extremely well tested through the disciplined application of test driven development.
+Focus on the core domain and apply Domain Driven Design principles.

+Apply Test Driven Development.

+Keep the code well structured and clean.

+Stand on the shoulders of giants by using existing technology where available.

+## Architecture

+Use the hexagonal architecture: http://alistair.cockburn.us/Hexagonal+architecture

+Use REST for external interfaces.

-## Key Goals
+## Goals of the Project

-# Speed
+# Create a decentralize platform that is resistant to shutdown and DDOS attacks.

+# Handle very very large trading volumes with extremely low latency.

+# Make it simple to use and easy to leverage.

+# Provide support for any currency virtual or non-virtual.

-## Why the name peregrine?
+## Why the name Peregrine?

 The Peregrine Falcon is renowned for its speed, so is the Peregrine Trading Platform.
 The Paragrine Falcon can reach speeds over 322 km/h (200 mph) during its characteristic hunting stoop (high speed dive), making it the fastest member